-For the third consecutive year nothing significant occurred, i.e. earthquake, landslide or mine exploration, that had a dramatic impact on water levels or water-quality conditions throughout the monitoring network.
-The main activities and observations for 2010 are listed below:
+For the fourth consecutive year nothing significant occurred, i.e. earthquake, landslide or mine exploration, that had a dramatic impact on water levels or water-quality conditions throughout the monitoring network.
+Two minor landslides did occur within the Berkeley Pit; however, they did not have an influence of water levels in the pit or surrounding bedrock aquifer.
+The main activities and observations for 2012 are listed below: